8th Tactical Operational Missile Brigade: 1st and 4th Heavy Artillery Regiments

 The 1st Siege Artillery Regiment (Regimentul 1 Artilerie Asediu) was formed on 1 March 1915, with its garrison at the Jilava Fort.
 Its name was changed to the 1st Heavy Artillery Regiment (Regimentul 1 Artilerie Grea) in 1916.
 It participated in both the 1916 and 1917 campaigns.

 The 4th Heavy Artillery Regiment participated in the Battle of Transylvania and in the battles on the Prahova Valley and Buzău.
 In 1928, the Regiment changed its name to the 5th Heavy Artillery Regiment, with its garrison being moved to Focșani.

 During World War II, both the 1st and 5th Regiments were part of the Romanian forces that fought at the Siege of Odessa in 1941; the 5th Regiment was the first artillery regiment to hit Odesa.
-The 1st Regiment supported the actions of Thrid Army and also participated in the Battle of Stalingrad (starting with October 1942) with the 5th Heavy Artillery Regiment.
+The 1st Regiment supported the actions of Third Army and also participated in the Battle of Stalingrad (starting with October 1942) with the 5th Heavy Artillery Regiment.
 At Stalingrad, the entire 5th Regiment was encircled and taken prisoner as the Germans took their necessary fuel for the vehicles towing the guns.
 The Regiment was reformed by 1 May 1943 with the 45th and 54th Independent Heavy Artillery Divizions.

 During the Second Jassy–Kishinev offensive in 1944, the 1st Heavy Artillery Regiment supported General Mieth's Army Corps.
 In 1945, it further took part in the Siege of Budapest.